 Another obvious item on our dog hotel stay packing list is their food, bowls, and treats.
-These dog travel bowls are a great way to keep your dogs food and bowls all together in one place, for easier travel.
+These dog travel bowls are a great way to keep your dogs food and bowl all together in one place, for easier travel.

 This is not the time to try giving your dog new food or treats- I’m sure I don’t have to explain this one!

-However, if your dog has a special wet food or treats they like (and their stomach handles well), consider bringing it with you to the hotel.
+However, if your dog has special wet food or treats they like (and their stomach handles well), consider bringing it with you to the hotel.
 Having a nice treat will help keep your pup happier and calmer!

 If your dog has issues with drinking water from new places, make sure you bring a bunch of water bottles with their special water from home (yes, this is a real thing!)
-Keep everything around meal time as close to home as possible.
+Keep everything around mealtime as close to home as possible.

 The last obvious item on our dog hotel stay packing list is their favorite toys!
 Especially if you have a young dog with a lot of energy, you will want to give them plenty of toys so they don’t rip apart the hotel room.

-If you dog has a favorite squeaky toy or ball, make sure you bring it along with you.
+If your dog has a favorite squeaky toy or ball, make sure you bring it along with you.
 Your dog will be happy to have their favorite thing with them in a new strange place.

 Consider buying them new toys as well.
 They will likely get stir crazy and bored in the small hotel room, so have plenty of new toys to give them throughout your stay to keep them occupied.

 This dog puzzle toy is a great option to keep your dog busy.
-You can fill it with their favorite treats, and they will be occupied for awhile, instead of bothering you to go outside the whole time!
+You can fill it with their favorite treats, and they will be occupied for a while, instead of bothering you to go outside the whole time!